 The inflorescence is a stalked panicle of racemes that form a whorl around the upper part of the stem, not spreading outward but ascending along the main stem.
 The whorl may be interrupted at the base.
 These racemes elongate during the flowering season, presenting a continuous flowering period.

 The flowers are small, 6-parted with petals and sepals combined into tepals.
-Three of these are outer and small while the 3 inner are larger with one being distinctly larger than the others, with the central vein of one enlarging into a tubercle; on the other two large sepals a seed forms.
+Three of these are outer and small while the 3 inner are larger with one of the inner being distinctly larger than the others, with the central vein enlarging into a tubercle; on the other two large tepals a seed forms.
 The tubercle helps in flotation when the seed capsules dry and disperse.
 There are 6 stamens with yellow anthers, and 3 styles.
 Some flowers on the plant will be male only, while others will be bisexual and are pollinated by the wind.
 Each flower has a drooping stalk.

 Habitat: Curly Dock is a plant of roadsides, pastures and field edges and easily infiltrates open areas and become invasive.
 It grows from a taproot and spread by re-seeding.